computed-axial-lithography/VAMToolbox/README.rst

 This software is source-available under a custom academic license developed by UC Berkeley.
 It is not OSI-approved open source.
 Free use is permitted for:

+Educational, research, and non-profit entities for noncommercial purposes, including distribution of modifications — provided that any distributed modifications or derivative works are released under this same license, accompanied by source code, and marked with the changes made
-Educational, research, and non-profit entities (including distribution of modifications) for noncommercial purposes Commercial entities for internal use only (no distribution, no productization, no hosted/SaaS offerings)
+Commercial entities for internal use only (no distribution, no productization, no hosted/SaaS offerings)

 A commercial license is required for: